-Our prevention and early intervention program focuses on reducing involvement in crimes, gangs, drug and alcohol abuse, school drop out, teen pregnancy and sexual exploitation.
+Our prevention and early intervention program focuses on reducing involvement in crime and gangs, drug and alcohol abuse, student dropouts, teen pregnancy and sexual exploitation.
 ROYA provides at-risk children and youth with individual and group counseling, case management, mentoring, tutoring, job readiness, housing, and other support services, in conjunction with family counseling and parent education.

-The ROYA Children’s Program was started in 2011 as an outgrowth of CERI’s work with Cambodian teens.
+The ROYA Children’s Program was formed in 2011 as an outgrowth of CERI’s work with Cambodian teens.

 Children’s Program clients meet once a week.
-Their time together starts off with a healthy snack and some play time.
+During a regular session, their time together begins with a healthy snack and some play time.
 They then do homework together and participate in a discussion group.
-Discussion topics focus on the importance of staying in school and getting an education, identity development, gang prevention, and how to create a meaningful life.
-They may also talk about their family life, particularly the choices made by their older siblings who are, at times, involved with gangs and crime.
-The children also go on field trips to the CERI community garden at Laney College and to nearby parks, supervised by ROYA staff.
-CERI also provides Individual counseling, case management, coordination with parents and school.
+Discussion topics often focus on the importance of staying in school and getting an education, identity development, gang prevention, and how to build a meaningful life.
+Topics often expand to include family life, particularly the choices made by older siblings who are, for many, involved in gangs and criminal activity.
+Often, the children go on field trips to the CERI community garden at Laney College and to nearby parks, supervised by ROYA staff.
+CERI also provides individual counseling, case management, coordination with parents and school.

-The ROYA Young Women’s Group, started in 2011, aims to prevent women from being drawn into a life of sexual exploitation, drugs, and crime.
-The group currently serves 12 young women (10 Cambodian, 2 Burmese) from refugee families.
-All of the young women are between the age of 14 and 21, with the exception of one 24-year old.
-Three of the students are still in high school, three are in community college, and one is working and pursuing a GED.
-The others are currently not in school.
+The ROYA Young Women’s Group, formed in 2011, aims to prevent women from being drawn into a life of sexual exploitation, drugs and crime.
+The group currently serves 12 young women (10 Cambodian and 2 Burmese) from refugee families.
+All of these young women are between the ages of 14 and 21, with the exception of one 24-year old.
+Three young women are students still in high school, three are in community college, and one is working while pursuing her GED.
+The other five clients are currently not in school.

-The young Women’s Group meets once a month for a sleepover at CERI, arriving at 5 pm on a Friday night and leaving around 9 pm the following day.
-The event starts with a circle check-in led by a CERI educator.
-The group discusses life management issues, personal and educational goals, communication and conflict resolution issues, and how to avoid high-risk behaviors and situations.
-The young women cook together and eat together.
-In between the monthly group meetings, these clients see a CERI counselor or educator, have home visits, and go on field trips or outings with CERI staff.
+The Young Women’s Group meets once a month for a sleepover at CERI, arriving at 5pm on Friday and leaving around 9pm the following day.
+The event starts with a circle check-in led by a CERI educator, after which the group discusses life management issues, personal and educational goals, communication and conflict resolution issues, and how to avoid high-risk behavior and situations.
+Throughout, the young women cook together and eat together.
+In between our monthly group meetings, these clients see a CERI counselor or educator, have home visits, and go on field trips and outings with CERI staff.

 CERI’s Youth Leadership Program offers a safe space for young folks to develop community organizing skills, explore mental health issues, and promote personal wellness and self-esteem.
-CERI believes the youth are part of the solution and with the partnership of adult allies will create positive social change.
+CERI believes the youth are part of the solution, and with the partnership of adult allies can move to create positive social change.

-This program serves High School and Transitional Age Youth (14-24) living in low-income neighborhoods who are at-risk for gang involvement, substance abuse, and sex trafficking.
-Many of whom identify as children of Khmer genocide survivors, refugees and immigrants.
-All workshops aim to break the cycle of intergenerational trauma by providing services that are client-centered, trauma-informed, and through a lens of racial, social and LGBTQQIA justice.
+This program serves high school and transitional age youth (ages 14-24) living in low-income neighborhoods who are at-risk for gang involvement, substance abuse, and sex-trafficking.
+With many of our youth identifying as refugees, immigrants, or the children of Khmer genocide survivors, CERI’s workshops aim to break the cycle of intergenerational trauma by providing services that are client-centered, trauma-informed, and delivered through the lens of racial, social and LGBTQ+ justice.

-Participants will meet on Thursdays from 4-6pm for 1 hour of leadership workshops and 1 hour of academic tutoring and/or professional development.
+Participants meet on Thursdays from 4-6pm for one hour of leadership workshops and one hour of academic tutoring and/or professional development.
 All participants will have access to one-on-one case management, mental health services, meals, snacks, academic support and stipends.
-Activities will include: Team Building with Elders, Interpersonal Communication, Public Speaking Skills, Influencing Policy Change, Coalition Building, Art for Social Justice, Mental Health Awareness, Racial Justice and Colorism, Gender and Sexuality, Healthy Decision Making, Harm Reduction, Mindfulness, Wellness Activities, Career Development, College Preparedness, Community Service Projects
+Activity themes include: Team Building with Elders, Interpersonal Communication, Public Speaking Skills, Influencing Policy Change, Coalition Building, Art for Social Justice, Mental Health Awareness, Racial Justice and Colorism, Gender and Sexuality, Healthy Decision Making, Harm Reduction, Mindfulness, Wellness Activities, Career Development, College Preparedness, and Community Service Projects.

-Started in 2011, the ROYA Young Men’s groups serves young men who are at risk for gang involvement.
-Most are sons or grandsons of CERI clients; others are classmates who are also from refugee families (Burmese, Vietnamese, Guatemalan, Salvadoran, and Mexican).
-All of the clients are form high-poverty, high-crime neighborhoods in Oakland where violence and gangs are a daily reality.
+Formed in 2011, the ROYA Young Men’s Group serves young men who are at risk for gang involvement.
+Most are sons or grandsons of CERI clients, while others are classmates who are also from refugee families (Burmese, Vietnamese, Guatemalan, Salvadoran, and Mexican).
+All of our clients are from high-poverty, high-crime neighborhoods in Oakland where gangs and violence are a daily reality.

-The Young Men’s Group currently has an enrollment of 12, with eight clients who attend regularly.
-The group is held once a week on Wednesday, from 2 to 6 pm (4 hours).
-Activities consist of a healthy snack, talking about what has happened over the last week, discussing guns, gangs, violence, and peer pressure, homework/tutoring, job readiness, weekly outings, and eating dinner together.
+The Young Men’s Group currently has an enrollment of 12 young men, with eight clients who attend regularly.
+The group is held once a week on Wednesdays from 2 to 6pm.
+Activities consist of eating a healthy snack, talking about what has happened over the past week, discussing guns, gangs, violence, and peer pressure, tutoring and helping with homework, job readiness, weekly outings, and eating dinner together.

-Young Mother program addresses the complex needs of young parents (age 16-24) from highly traumatized and isolated refugee and immigrant families and includes:
+The ROYA Young Mothers Program addresses the complex needs of young parents (ages 16-24) from highly-traumatized and isolated refugee and immigrant families.
+The program includes:

-Weekly mother’s support group and children play dates
+A weekly mother’s support group with children playdates.

-Regular educational workshops (i.e family planning, nutrition, pregnancy, breast feeding, food safety, positive communication, …)
+Regular educational workshops (including family planning, nutrition, pregnancy, breast feeding, food safety and encouraging positive communication).

-All services are offered free of charge and interpreters are provided.
+All services are offered free of charge, with interpreters provided.